liufengting/FTImageViewer/README.md

             FTImageViewer.sharedInstance.showImages(self.imageArray, atIndex: buttonIndex, fromSenderArray: buttonsArray)
         }
 ```
-* see more docs in 'FTImageViewerDemo/DemoTableViewCell.swift'
+* see more docs in `FTImageViewerDemo/DemoTableViewCell.swift`

 ##Installation

 ###Manually

 * clone this repo.
-* Simply drop the 'FTImageViewer' folder into your project.
+* Simply drop the `FTImageViewer` folder into your project.
 * Enjoy！

 ###Cocoapods